msalsbery/OpenSeadragonImagingHelper/README.md

 (for those familiar with DeepZoom on Silverlight, the source of inspiration should be obvious :)).

 The [OpenSeadragon](https://github.com/openseadragon/openseadragon) viewer is much more robust than its Silverlight ancestor, and
-I am proud and happy to now be contributing to its source code.
+I am happy to now be contributing to its source code.
 So this is my first port of code I've been using all over the place for a long time in my medical imaging applications, made specifically for OpenSeadragon.

 ###In the works...

-1. Working on a demo/test site
+1. minZoom/maxZoom - fix to match OpenSeadragon viewer coordinate system
 2. Better documentation